 The PIP joint may be swollen and bruised.
 The area of maximal tenderness is generally over the dorsal aspect of the PIP joint.

-Closed central slip injuries can be easily missed or misdiagnosed as a sprain or soft tissue injury as there is no wound and sometimes no abnormality seen on X-ray.
+Closed central slip injuries can be easily missed or misdiagnosed as sprains or soft tissue injuries as there is no wound and sometimes no abnormality seen on X-ray.

-The physical examination can be challenging- some patients have no loss of active extension at the PIP joint as extension is still provided by the lateral bands of the extensor tendon despite the disruption of the central slip.
+The physical examination can be challenging.
+Some patients have no loss of active extension at the PIP joint, as extension is still provided by the lateral bands of the extensor tendon despite the disruption of the central slip.
 Even when there is a loss of extension, this can be overlooked or attributed to pain.
-(Don’t forget to provide adequate analgesia prior to assessment!)
+(Don’t forget to provide adequate analgesia before assessment!)

 These pitfalls can be avoided by maintaining a high index of suspicion for a central slip injury and undertaking a careful examination, including Elson’s test to establish the integrity of the central slip, especially in the patient who presents with a painful, swollen PIP joint without gross deformity.
 Occasionally, ring blocks are required to allow a proper assessment of ROM.